 His concern for the welfare of orphans

 In a Hadith recorded in Sunan Ibn Majah, Muhammad (PBUH) stated that the best Muslim house is the one where people are good to an orphan, whereas the worst Muslim house is the one where an orphan is mistreated.

-Our evergreen role model was never found lacking in his love and compassion for one and all.
+No one ever found our evergreen role model to lack love and compassion for one and all.
 This included people from every stratum of life.
 The Prophet (PBUH) had reserved a special place in his heart for orphans after he became an orphan at an early age.

 He once put his index and middle fingers together and then said he who looks after an orphan would be like this with me in the Afterlife.

 His love for cooperation and collaboration